kennyb/captain-of-industry/clogs/Ministry of Preparation - TODO.md

 - saplings boxes names (MOAR SAPLINGS!!!, NOT ENOUGH SAPLINGS, TOO MANY SAPLINGS)

 ### dig ramp
+- move excs over so they dig UP the ramp (instead of theirselves into a hole)
+- move gw pump over
-exc: 5 iron, 3 copper
+- exc: 5 iron, 3 copper
+- move sci asm over and add another air separator

+### goat belting
+scrub bottom exhaust
+- add 3rd steel smelter
+- add sw stripper & turn off NH3 production
+- move ore sorters
+use more hydrogen -- add another boiler to power and water
+- upgrade naptha pipes

 ### FUTURE
+add sour water tank
-move sci asm over and add another air separator process dirt into bricks to reduce load on cement move excs over so they dig UP the ramp (instead of theirselves into a hole) turn on cargo ship fuel saver (does way more than vehicle fuel saver) add another ore sorter upgrade smelters scrub exhaust on bottom
+move diesel to naptha more out of the way upgrade smelters upgrade rubber box process dirt into bricks to reduce load on cement turn on cargo ship fuel saver (does way more than vehicle fuel saver) scrub exhaust on bottom

 expand limestone designations
 buy more glass
-move gw pump over

 sw for slag contract
 transition into bricks and send all slag out